 Teachers!
 Did you use this instructable in your classroom?

 Add a Teacher Note to share how you incorporated it into your lesson.

 Step 1: Before We Begin...

 CAUTION: This will involve jacking your car up off the ground so that the wheel can be removed.
 If you've not done this before grab someone who has!
-Also many videos can be found on Google and youtube on how to do this safely.
+Also many videos can be found on Google and YouTube on how to do this safely.
 Five minutes watching how others do it successfully you save you a lot of hassle.
 I made a few of my own notes here: C3 drum brake replacement

 - Prepare your work area